Small Kindness

-Small Kindness is the name of a charity organization founded by Yusuf Islam (formerly known as Cat Stevens).
+Small Kindness is a charity organization founded by Yusuf Islam (formerly known as Cat Stevens).
 Small Kindness has earned the respect and admiration of local communities in all its major countries of operation.
 In recognition of this Yusuf Islam was awarded the World Social Award by the World Awards Committee for the important work Small Kindness is doing and in 2004 the charity earned the WANGO Humanitarian Award from the World Association of NGOs.

 Program Strategy

 To help the most vulnerable victims of war and conflict, such as orphans, widows, and young girls, by providing direct relief and support with minimum administrational costs, by employing and utilizing local staff and infrastructure, being continuously sensitive to the cultural needs of the communities we are serving.

 Living Necessities

 Direct financial support for the most needy, especially orphans, widows, elderly and refugees.

 Education

 Courses for female students and specialised training in Information Technology, Management, Foreign languages, Marketing, Finance and Accountancy, leading to professional qualifications meeting European standards; enabling students to gain employment.
 Also providing University scholarships to assist needy students, particularly young women.